 Many non-compete agreements are badly drafted.
 It’s shocking, really.
 Whether through overreach or sheer carelessness, it is not at all uncommon for a non-compete agreement to be far more restrictive than what the law actually allows.

 Courts scrutinize non-competes to make sure they are reasonable in territory and duration.
-For example, if an employer does all its business in one city or county, a non-compete purporting to cover the entire state likely will not be enforced as written.
-Similarly, while a six-month or twelve-month restriction may be enforced, a non-compete lasting ten years is not likely to be enforced absent exceptional circumstances.
+For example, if an employer does all its business in one city or county, a non-compete purporting to cover the entire state may not be enforced as written.
+Similarly, while a six-month or twelve-month restriction may be enforced, an employee non-compete lasting ten years is not likely to be enforced absent exceptional circumstances.

 2. The Non-Compete Does Not Protect a Legitimate Business Interest

-The point of a non-compete is to protect a company’s reasonable competitive business interests.
+The point of a non-compete is to protect a company’s reasonable business interests.
 For example, companies have long used non-compete agreements to keep valuable confidential information from getting into the hands of competitors.
-Michigan courts also recognize customer relationships and company goodwill as legitimate business interests.
+Michigan courts also recognize customer relationships and company goodwill as protectable interests.

 What a company may not do is use a non-compete to shield itself from lawful competition.

 A non-compete may state that its purpose is to protect confidential information.
-But if the company never gave the employee access to such information—or if the information provided is known to the public and thus not actually confidential—then the stated business interest is not being served by the agreement at all.
+But if the company never gave the employee access to such information, then the stated business interest is not being served by the agreement at all.
 Similarly, if a non-compete claims that its purpose is to protect customer relationships, but the employee never worked in a customer-facing role, it is unlikely that a legitimate interest is being protected.

 3. No Non-Compete Was Ever Signed

 Yes, this happens.
-Perhaps the employer has a general policy of requiring its employees and officers to sign non-competes.
-But if it forgot to give one to a particular employee—or if it gave the employee a non-compete but he or she never executed it—the employee cannot be bound.
+Perhaps the employer has a policy of requiring employees and officers to sign non-competes.
+But if it forgot to give one to a particular employee—or if the employee received but never actually executed it—the employee cannot be bound.

 The lesson here is that employees should keep careful records all employment documents, and when in doubt, ask the employer for a complete personnel file.
 If the employer cannot cough up a validly executed non-compete agreement, it has no business trying to restrict someone.